TACAMO: History

 The acronym was coined in 1961 and the first aircraft modified for TACAMO testing was a Lockheed KC-130 Hercules which in 1962 was fitted with a VLF transmitter and trailing wire antenna to test communications with the fleet ballistic missile submarines (see communication with submarines).

 The Naval Air Development Center developed the required technique of "stalling" the trailing antenna to achieve the long vertical antenna needed.
 The VLF system is currently known as VERDIN (VERy low frequency Digital Information Network).
 The program was expanded in 1966 using modified C-130s designated Lockheed EC-130G/Q carrying a VLF system built by Collins Radio Company.

 The first two squadrons were established in 1968: VQ-4 initially operated from Naval Air Station Patuxent River, Maryland and VQ-3 was initially formed at NAS Barbers Point, Hawaii before moving to Naval Air Station Agana, Guam, but later returned to NAS Barbers Point.
 The system known as TACAMO (from "take charge and move out") has been operationally deployed in 1969.
 TACAMO consisted of twelve Lockheed EC-130Q aircraft equipped with VLF transmitters using long trailing wire antennas.
 VLF system was repeatedly upgraded to improve signal strength.

 By 1971, TACAMO IV incorporated a 200 kW transmitter and dual antenna.
 Actual transmission power and capabilities remain classified.
 Airborne ELF was tested but considered infeasible.
 The aircraft were upgraded to the E-6 Mercury beginning in 1990, and the E-6A was upgraded to the dual-role E-6B from 1998.
 With the introduction of the E-6, the Navy also stood up a Fleet Replacement Squadron (FRS), VQ-7, to provide initial training for new Naval Aviators, Naval Flight Officers and enlisted Naval Aircrewmen, and recurrent training for former TACAMO crewmembers returning to aircraft for second and third tours.

 The E-6 aircraft is based on the Boeing 707.
 The wings were redesigned to meet new wing-loading characteristics; the tail was redesigned after a catastrophic failure of the vertical stabilizer during flight tests.
 The cockpit was copied from the Boeing 737NG commercial airliner, and the landing gear was modified to handle the added weight.
 Larger fuel tanks were installed and the fuselage was extensively modified to accommodate the 31 antennas, including the trailing wire antenna and reel assembly.
 After the upgrade to the E-6B, the TACAMO aircraft—with the addition of an Airborne Launch Control System (ALCS)—took over the EC-135 Looking Glass mission formerly conducted by the USAF 55th Wing at Offutt AFB, Nebraska.

-In early 1991 TACAMO planes, which have been in the air nonstop for nearly three decades, were transfered to "interim ground alert" and thair flights continued on a "random basis" off the US east and west coasts.
+In early 1991 TACAMO planes, which have been in the air nonstop for nearly three decades, were transferred to "interim ground alert" and their flights continued on a "random basis" off the US east and west coasts.